The Trust-Forum project

 Everyone can put the deletion mark on a message to stop seeing it.

-physically deleted.
+it will be physically deleted.

 Email and invitations

-With the contacts list, some contacts are
+With the contacts list, some contacts are users of the network, some

-users of the network, some are only email addresses.
-Therefore, there
+are only email addresses.
+Therefore, there are 2 different functions

-are 2 different functions to add contact, according to whether it is a
+to add contact, according to whether it is a user or an email.

 Clicking to an email address in contacts list, leads to a page to